splendidcomputer/Debian-Hacks/git/README.md

 # Git Documentation

 Git is a distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-It allows developers to track changes in their code, collaborate with others, and maintain a detailed history of their project's development.
-This documentation provides a reference for common Git commands and use cases, focusing on the `git commit --amend` command and related actions.
+It allows developers to track changes in their code, collaborate effectively, and maintain a detailed history of their project's development.
+This documentation provides a reference for common Git commands and use cases, focusing primarily on the `git commit --amend` command and related operations.

 ---